 - Candidates applying via the French graduate admission procedure

-How to apply Emile Boutmy Scholarship?
+How to apply for the Emile Boutmy Scholarship?

 Please follow the following application instructions to apply for this scholarship:

 Subscribe to our YouTube channel for step by step Application process

 - Students must indicate that they are applying for the Emile Boutmy scholarship in the “Financial information” section of their Sciences Po application.